Types Of Pipeline Every Oil and Gas Engineer Should Know About

 Are gathering pipelines regulated? – In the United States, gathering pipelines are subject to regulation in moderate to heavily populated areas, but less so in ‘rural’ areas.
 As newly populated areas are developed, they often overlap into these areas, creating potential safety issues.
 Therefore, in 2006 the PHMSA (Pipeline & Hazardous Materials Safety Administration) redefined the regulations to cover gas gathering pipelines in ‘rural’ areas within ¼ mile of a ‘USA’ (unusually sensitive area).
 The definition of a USA is an area that includes a drinking water source or ecological resource area that is unusually sensitive to environmental damage from a hazardous liquid pipeline release.

-2. TRANSMISSION PIPELINES
+2. TRANSMISSION TYPES OF PIPELINE

 What are they used for? – Transmission pipelines are used to transport crude oil, NGLs, natural gas and refined products for long distances across states, countries and continents.